The Alvarez Law Firm

 The defense plan can easily come in at one-fourth or one-fifth of the plaintiff plan.
 The jury then has to decide which version of the future is more credible.
 This is where firm-level experience matters: knowing how to anticipate the defense attacks, how to cross-examine the defense planner, and how to present your plan so that twelve people without medical backgrounds can follow it line by line.

-Those numbers exist not to set expectations but to convey scale.
 When done correctly, the plan reflects the actual cost of giving your child a life as close to typical as possible — safe, comfortable, supported, and dignified.
+The specific dollar total is built only after the medical foundation is complete and is unique to each child.

 Why Firm Choice Matters Here